-Nick’s hands-on approach is welcomed by clients, particularly in relation to large-scale litigation where day-to-day conduct by an experienced, senior lawyer is important in ensuring a positive outcome.
-One such case in which Nick had conduct was named by The Lawyer as one of its top 20 cases of both 2014 and 2015.
+Nick’s work is recognised by Who’s Who Legal, Legal 500 and Chambers & Partners.
+His hands-on approach is welcomed by clients, particularly in relation to large-scale litigation where day-to-day conduct by an experienced, senior lawyer is important in ensuring a positive outcome.

 Cases of note